nkarasiak/MuseoToolBox/docs/source/README.rst

 Why this name ?
 ---------------

-As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, `Museo is the son and disciple of Orfeo <https://it.wikipedia.org/wiki/Museo_(autore_mitico>`_\ ).
+As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, :raw-html-m2r:`<a href="https://it.wikipedia.org/wiki/Museo_(autore_mitico)">Museo is the son and disciple of Orfeo</a>`.
 If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation'.